franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 This is what you as an Author would publish to [NPM][102].

-`bundle.css` will use the image by doing `url(./images/dog.jpg)`, so both files need to be served in the following URLs
+`bundle.css` will use the image by doing `url(./images/dog.jpg)`, so both files need to be served on the following URLs

 - `yourSite.com/public/bundle.css`
 - `yourSite.com/public/images/dog.jpg`